wp-plugins/antispam-bee/readme.txt

 = What's New in Antispam Bee 0.8 =
 * Optical adjustments of the settings page
-* Language support for Simplified Chinese
+* Language support for Simplified Chinese and Catalan

 = What's New in Antispam Bee 0.7 =
 * Spam folder cleanup after X days